 “Yoga is a personal journey and it is my honour to guide students with confidence and joy on the path that is Yoga

 Steven is originally from Belgium and came to Africa in 2004 through his job at an international trading company (first in Nigeria and then South Africa).
-During an extended holiday in India in 2009 he was introduced to different styles and practices of yoga.
-Upon his return to South Africa he continued to practice yoga regularly and really started to experience its many benefits to stay balanced and healthy while having a busy traveling and work schedule.
+During an extended holiday in India in 2009, he was introduced to different styles and practices of yoga.
+Upon his return to South Africa, he continued to practice yoga regularly and really started to experience its many benefits to stay balanced and healthy while having a busy travelling and work schedule.

 Steven loves the vinyasa flow style of yoga with a good amount of action and intensity in the classes and its always changing sequences depending on the focus and inspiration of the instructor.
 In 2013 he completed his yoga teacher training, promptly quit his corporate job after 12 years, and started his own company Yoga Works to share the benefits of yoga and mindfulness with lots of people and to organise fun yoga events in and around Johannesburg (on rooftops, in art galleries, in the park,…)